Apple M1 and M2 chips – Scarily fast

 The M1 Max delivers 2x faster graphics processing and 2x the memory bandwidth (400GB/s) of the M1 Pro.
 The M1 Max also offers a 70% faster CPU performance than the M1, and supports up to 64GB of unified memory.
 Having this huge amount of memory enables graphics-intensive workflows that were previously unimaginable on a notebook.

-Still not sure on your M1 Chip choice?
+Still not sure on your M1 and M2 Chip choice?

 If you are still unsure then book a 30 mins Microsoft Teams meeting with one of our Solutions Engineers.
-It’s free and they can go through your concerns and your scenarios and recommend the best fit Apple M1 for your organisations needs.Book at Teams session
+It’s free and they can go through your concerns and your scenarios and recommend the best fit Apple M-Series chip for your organisation’s needs.Book at Teams session

-Apple has claimed that the M1 chip offers the best battery life for Mac devices.
+Apple has claimed that the M-Series chips offer the best battery life for Mac devices.
 For example, you can stream videos on the MacBook Pro 16″ with M1 Max for nearly 12 hours!

-The M1 chip is using a different architecture to Intel processors, but thanks to the Rosetta 2 translation layer, Intel x86 apps can also run on the M1 chip.
+Apple M1 and M2 chips use a different architecture to Intel processors, but thanks to the Rosetta 2 translation layer, Intel x86 apps can run on the new chips without issue.
 Apple has also built tools to allow developers to create Universal app binaries that run seamlessly on both Apple Silicon and Intel chips.

-M1-powered Macs are cheaper than their Intel-powered counterparts.
-This is mainly down to the M1 chip being designed by Apple themselves, so Apple can equip their Mac devices with their own processor.
+Macs with M-Series chips are cheaper than their Intel-powered counterparts.
+This is mainly down to the M1 and M2 chips being designed by Apple themselves, so Apple can equip their Mac devices with their own processor.

-The Apple M1 chip is the first-ever chip specifically designed for Mac.
-The M1 is equipped with the fastest CPU core, the fastest integrated graphics, and the most advanced machine learning on the market today!
+The Apple M-Series chips are specifically designed for Mac.
+The latest generation is the M2.
+The M1 and M2 chips are equipped with the fastest CPU core, the fastest integrated graphics, and the most advanced machine learning on the market today!

 Why did Apple introduce the M1 chip?